RNAdetective/AIDD/README.md

 # enter your password
 ```
 Then copy the following
 ```
 Rscript /home/user/Instancesetup/set_up.R
 ```
-Then you should shutdown the VM
-make sure you go back and create a shared folder if you didnot make your virtual harddrive big enough to store all your data also make sure you adjust the processor and RAM according to the directions above to the right settings for AIDD and then restart the VM to run AIDD.
+Then shutdown the VM and make sure you go back and create a shared folder if you did not make your virtual harddrive big enough to store all your data also make sure you adjust the processor and RAM according to the directions above to the right settings for AIDD and then restart the VM to run AIDD.

 ___